megagonlabs/meganno-client/mkdocs/docs/llm_integration.md

 **Label**: stores the label assigned to a particular _Record_

-**Label_Metdata**: captures additional aspects of a label, such as LLM confidence score or length of label response, etc.
+**Label_Metadata**: captures additional aspects of a label, such as LLM confidence score or length of label response, etc.

 **Verification**: captures annotations from human users that confirm or update LLM labels